Arize-ai/client_python/src/arize/_generated/api_client/docs/EvaluatorsApi.md

 Get evaluator version

-Get a specific evaluator version by its global ID.
+Get a specific evaluator version by its unique identifier.

 <Warning>This endpoint is in alpha, read more [here](https://arize.com/docs/ax/rest-reference#api-version-stages).</Warning>